farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 ### GetAccountFlow

-A flow used to retrieve an ISO20022 Return Account message with information concerning a specific account and it's balance.
+A flow used to retrieve an ISO20022 ReturnAccount message with information concerning a specific account and its balance.

 #### Parameters

-* `accountIdentifier` - An data class which contains the information required to create an ISO20022 message.
+* `accountIdentifier` - A data class which contains the information required to create an ISO20022 message.
 * `isoMessage` - An ISO formatted GetAccount message with all necessary query information.
 * `paymentRail` - A string indicating with payment rail should be queried.

 #### Return type

-`String` - This flow will return a ISO20022 formatted ReturnAccount message.
+`String` - This flow will return an ISO20022 formatted ReturnAccount message.

 ### RetrievePaymentByIdFlow

-A flow that retrieves a ISO20022 message containing information about a payment with the specified ID.
+A flow that retrieves an ISO20022 message containing information about a payment with the specified ID.

 #### Parameters